-The Opposer filed its REPLY on 08 October 2009.
-This prompted the Respondent-Applicant to file a REJOINDER on 05 November 2009.
-Accordingly, the preliminary conference was conducted, and which was terminated on 11 March 2010.
+The Opposer filed its REPLY on 24 September 2009.
+Accordingly, the preliminary conference was conducted, and which was terminated on 08 November 2010.
 Then after, the parties submitted their respective position papers.

 In support of its opposition, the Opposer submitted the following as evidence: